Architecture

 - Keys are generated as

-api_key_usage - Rate limited to the org's plan API quota
+last_used_at; call volume counts against the org-wide monthly quota inorg_usage - Rate limited to the org's plan API quota (enforced in

 Cron endpoint security